1homas/Provision_ISE_in_AWS/README.md

     export ISE_DEBUG=false
     ```

-    Alternatively, keep your environment variables in `*.sh` files in a `.env` or similar folder in your home directory.
+    Alternatively, keep your environment variables in `*.sh` files in a `.secrets` or similar folder in your home directory.
 Use `source {filename}` to load the environment variables from the files:

     ```bash
-    source ~/.env/aws.sh
+    source ~/.secrets/aws.sh
-    source ~/.env/ise.sh
+    source ~/.secrets/ise.sh
     ```

 1. Review the settings in `vars/main.yaml` and change them to match your desired cloud environment. :